bhisaac/5eFP/5eFP-SRD.md

 **Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.

 **Arcane Attunement.** You know one cantrip of your choice from the wizard spell list.
 INT is your spellcasting ability for it.
-You can also speak, read, and write one extra language of your choice.

 ### Wood Elf